Atari2/ARLib/README.md

 This library has been compiled and tested with:

-- MSVC 19.29.30037.0
+- MSVC 19.36.32532
-- GCC 12
+- GCC 13
-- Clang 12
+- Clang 16
-- Mingw x64 with GCC 12
+- Mingw x64 with GCC 13
-- clang-cl 12

-To build on Windows the minimum version of Visual Studio required to build is VS 2019 v16.11.
+To build on Windows the minimum version of Visual Studio required to build is VS 2022 v17.6.

 ## How to build